 When you enquire about a visit please have the following information to hand:

 - Telephone number

 How much does a visit cost?

 Entry to all our venues is free.
 However charges apply on all our facilitated workshops in venue and those taking place in school.
 All the charges are clearly stated in all printed literature and website which relate to a specific activity, the table below is a guide only.
 Charges will also be clearly communicated to you by the learning team when you make your enquiry.

-Bespoke workshops can be delivered in school on Mondays, please contact the learning team directly with your request to discuss details.
+Bespoke workshops can be delivered at the gallery or in-school, though may incur an additional charge, please contact the learning team directly with your request to discuss details.